TUM-DSS/APEM/README.md

     "cut_type": "price based",     // choose from _available_cut_types
     "pricing_algorithm": "IP",     // choose from _available_pricing_algorithms
     "redispatch_algorithm": "MinCostRD"  // choose from _available_redispatch_algorithms
-}
+    "redispatch_constraint_units": false, // controls whether some units should not be redispatched "redispatch_threshold": 0.001 // in MW, controls what units can be redispatched }
 ```